niyazialpay/chmodfix-for-website/README.md

 # ChmodFix For Web Site on Linux Server

 Writable permission for  folders have to be 755 and for files permission have to be 644  on Linux web servers.
-This script fix up writable permission for file and folders.
+This script is a fixer for files and folders writable permission.

 #ATTENTION